hbothra15/hbothra.in/src/site/notes/Html/Password Generator.md

 ## Implementing the Password Generator

-To create a predictable and secure password generator, follow these steps:
+To create a predictable and secure password generator, we need:

-1. **Input Master Password:**
+1. **Passphrase:**
-   I need an input box which can accept the master password (passphrase in the hashing world).
+  We need a accept the master password (passphrase in the hashing world).

-2. **Combine with a Unique Identifier:**
+2. **Unique Identifier:**
-   For each type of account, we need to create an Identifier, for time I have made them to be random numbers.
+   For each type of account, we need to create an Identifier; we can select anything here, like a domain for each site or some random number.
+I am opting for a Random number

-3. **Apply a Hash Function:**
+3. **Hash Function:**
    Use a cryptographic hash function (e.g., SHA-256) to process the combined string.
-This will produce a fixed-length hash value.
+This will produce a fixed-length hash value i.e. 256 characters long.

 4. **Format the Output:**
    Convert the hash output into a suitable format for a password.
 This may involve encoding the hash and truncating it to the desired length.
 Ensure the final password includes a mix of uppercase and lowercase letters, numbers, and special characters to meet typical password complexity requirements.